raas-dev/artery/README.md

 ## ⚙️ CI/CD

+The git workflow is [trunk based development](https://trunkbaseddevelopment.com/).

-Azure DevOps will host the pipelines for building Docker images, deploying to testing-staging and rc-production in Azure.
+Azure DevOps will host the pipelines for building Docker images, deploying PRs to testing environments and trunk to staging and production in Azure.

 ### Creating pipelines